Vanille-N/hy-dro-gen/docs/docs.typ

 = Dynamically loaded languages

 #warning-alert[
-  This feature is experimental and lacks validation.
+  This feature is experimental and still lacks some validation.
   If you do not follow the instructions below you can end up with incomprehensible error messages.
 ]